MLHale/EMIT-8250/swa/slides/lecture-AC/include/assurance-case.md

 ]
 ???
 # Class exercise:
-# Work with your team to rephrase these appropriately.
+# Rephrase these appropriately.
-When you are done enter your answers in this [Google Doc](https://docs.google.com/a/unomaha.edu/document/d/11Xr8GHBHfWJGLotiLoe-us1EZ4Qjn2msjfxHAKjs64Q/edit?usp=sharing)
+When you are done enter your answers in this [Document](https://docs.google.com/a/unomaha.edu/document/d/11Xr8GHBHfWJGLotiLoe-us1EZ4Qjn2msjfxHAKjs64Q/edit?usp=sharing)

 ---
 exclude: true